ibm-cloud-docs/ContinuousDelivery/index.md

 1. On the **Create a Toolchain** page, click a toolchain template.
 1. Review the diagram of the toolchain that you are about to create.
 The diagram shows each tool integration in its lifecycle phase in the toolchain.

- **Tip**: A few of the toolchain templates have multiple instances of a tool integration.
+ A few of the toolchain templates have multiple instances of a tool integration.
 For example, the Microservices toolchain template on {{site.data.keyword.Bluemix_notm}} Public contains three instances of GitHub and three instances of Delivery Pipeline, one for each of the three microservices.
+ {: tip}

  The diagram in the following image is an example.
 When you create a toolchain, the diagram shows each tool integration that is part of the toolchain.
  ![Toolchain_diagram](images/toolchain_diagram2.png)